openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 Fixed: Swiper Slider conflict issues fixed with other themes.

 Version: 2.3.3 (15-07-2021)
-Fixed: In swiperJS slider not working issue.
+Fixed: In swiperJS slider is not working issue.

 Version: 2.3.2 (14-07-2021)
 Fixed: Multiple placeholder image upload issues when importing widget.